sodadata/docs/soda-cloud/monitors.md

 ## Run a scan

 1. When you have completed the guided steps to create a monitor, wait for Soda Cloud to run its next scheduled scan of your dataset.
-You can [adjust the scan schedule of your dataset]({% link soda-cloud/dataset-scan-schedule.md%}) to run more or less frequently, if you wish.
+You can [adjust the scan schedule of your dataset]({% link soda-cloud/dataset-scan-schedule.md%}) to run more or less frequently, if you wish and if you have an Admin, Manager, or Editor role for the dataset.
 2. After Soda Cloud completes its scan, return to **Monitor Results** in Soda Cloud and refresh your browser.
 Click the monitor you created to access details of the scan results.
 3. Check your Slack channel or email inbox; when a scan surfaces data that triggers your alert(s), Soda Cloud sends notifications according to the settings you defined when you created the monitor.